Lazy Point is a small enclave settlement located away from the mainstream of the Town of East Hampton, situated in an area called Napeague.

 In the 1800s, Lazy Point became a community where shacks were constructed to house migrants who worked at the Smith Meal Fish Factory, the processing center of the small fish, menhaden.

-By the 1930s and 1940s there had been an abundance of overfishing that the menhaden were rendered scarce.
+By the 1930s and 1940s there had been such an abundance of overfishing that the menhaden were rendered scarce.
 The result required the Smith Meal Fish Factory to shutter its doors for business in 1969.

 Unemployed, some of the migrant workers remained at Lazy Point with the local fishermen and baymen.
 The basic bare shell shacks and cottages had no heat and were not regulated by the town’s codes for zoning or by the building department.